princy338/Task-1-THE-SPARKS-FOUNDATION/README.md

 # Task-1-THE-SPARKS-FOUNDATION
-Task-1 Using linear regression algorithm predicting the percentage of students based on the number of hours he studies per day.
+Hi,As a data Science intern I did this project using Python in order to Predict the Percentages of students based on the number of hours they studied per day.
+Using Linear regression We trained and tested the data and obtained true and relevant results.